Brian Anderson Player Props: Brewers vs. Mariners

-Brian Anderson -- batting .147 with two doubles, four walks and four RBI in his past 10 games -- will be in action for the Milwaukee Brewers versus the Seattle Mariners, with Chris Flexen on the hill, on April 17 at 9:40 PM ET.
+On Tuesday, Brian Anderson (.189 batting average in his past 10 games, with two doubles, two walks and five RBI) and the Milwaukee Brewers play the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
+First pitch is at 9:40 PM ET.

-He had a hitless showing in his last game (0-for-3 with an RBI) against the Padres.
+In his last appearance, he strung together three hits (going 3-for-5 with an RBI) against the Mariners.

 Brian Anderson Game Info & Props vs. the Mariners